IIIF/api/source/presentation/4.0/model.md

 If the `body` is of type `SpecificResource` with a `selector` property of type `AnimationSelector`, the named animation in the model painted by the `source` is played when the `target` is activated.
 * If the body is a SpecificResource with a `selector` property with the type "AnimationSelector", play the animation named by the `value` property of the Selector. (see [ref]).

+How do you stop the animation?
+And if you can stop it, what happens - reset?
+If you activate it again, does it resume or restart?

 scope